Teneth/Chromhmm_State_Overlapper_E2G/README.md

 # Assays
 ```
  Choose assays_calculating wanted.
 This function can do 5 things:
- 1 "boolean_overlap" ## Calculates the most simply presence or absence of region to state overlap, given as 1 or 0 < br / >
+ 1 "boolean_overlap" ## Calculates the most simply presence or absence of region to state overlap, given as 1 or 0
- 2 "percent_overlap" ## Calculates the % overlap for each region and state, 0 to 1 (100%), also defines majority state < br / >
+ 2 "percent_overlap" ## Calculates the % overlap for each region and state, 0 to 1 (100%), also defines majority state
- 2b "majority_state" Calculate winning max % feature < br / >
+ 2b "majority_state" Calculate winning max % feature
  2c "bool_pct_overlap" Calculate boolean of overlap % based on given cutoff parameter.
-More strict than original boolean overlap < br / >
+More strict than original boolean overlap
- 3 "boolean_distance" ## Calculates distance from edge of assayed region to edge of each chromatin state  < br / >
+ 3 "boolean_distance" ## Calculates distance from edge of assayed region to edge of each chromatin state
-       Note, distance measures 3 and 4 are slow, takes 20 minutes for a 200k region file < br / >
+       Note, distance measures 3 and 4 are slow, takes 20 minutes for a 200k region file
  4 "dist_to_feature" , the bp edge to edge data.
-Requires option 3 calc be ran < br / >
+Requires option 3 calc be ran
 ```
 # Dependencies
 ```